mhdnabilkml/binance_mcryptoflow/README.md

-Binance Crypto Portfolio Simulator with Monte Carlo Simulation
+# 🚀 Binance Crypto Portfolio Simulator with Monte Carlo Simulation

-This project simulates potential future portfolio outcomes using Monte Carlo simulations on historical crypto price data from the Binance API.
-It follows a modular data engineering approach, including ingestion, transformation, and analysis pipelines, with data storage in AWS S3 (bronze/silver layers) and processing in Python.
+This project simulates potential future portfolio outcomes using **Monte Carlo simulations** on historical crypto price data from the **Binance API**.
+It follows a modular data engineering approach, including ingestion, transformation, and analysis pipelines, with data storage in **AWS S3 (bronze/silver layers)** and processing in Python.

+---

+## 📈 Project Architecture

 Binance API → Ingestion Script → Bronze Layer (raw OHLCV Parquet in S3)
                                ↓